Winter storm coats Southern states with blanket of snow

 Winter storm coats Southern states with blanket of snowNew

-A winter storm is coating parts of Texas, Louisiana and Mississippi with snow on Sunday and into Monday morning.
-The National Weather Service in Houston says as many as 6 inches of snow fell across southern parts of the state on Sunday.
-Anywhere from 2 to 4 inches of snow was forecast into Monday for parts of Louisiana and Mississippi.
-Authorities have asked residents to stay off the roads if possible.
-More than two dozen government offices in Louisiana are expected to be closed Monday.
-Some school districts in Mississippi planned to be closed, delayed or scheduled for virtual learning only.
+A winter storm has brought snow to parts of the U.S. South, coating surfaces from Texas to Alabama early Monday.
+The National Weather Service says as many as 6 inches of snow fell across southern parts Texas on Sunday.
+Anywhere from 2 to 4 inches of snow is forecast into Monday for parts of Louisiana and Mississippi.
+A light dusting is expected for areas of northern Alabama and southern Tennessee.
+More than two dozen government offices in Louisiana will be closed Monday.
+Some school districts in Alabama and Mississippi closed, delayed or scheduled for virtual learning only.